plblum/ContentInjector.WOF/README.md

 @Injector.InjectionPoint("ScriptFiles") and @Injector.InjectionPoint("StyleFiles") where you want
 all of these files to appear.
 (Usually they appear in the &lt;head&gt; tag, although its also common to place script files at the end of the HTML.)</li>
-<li>A View or Html Helper can inject its own script and style sheet files and know they will appear
+<li>A View or HTML Helper can inject its own script and style sheet files and know they will appear
 with all other script or style sheet files.</li>
 <li>Duplicate requests for a file will be omitted.
 This is especially useful for HTML Helpers
 which will register the files they need with each usage.</li>